 I’m Will Fitch.
-I’m a computer science student at Brunel University London, focusing on AI, though I do work on some other things.
-I like to write software, play music, and run around the wilderness.
-I also like minimalist websites, but I don’t make them.
+I’m a recent computer science graduate from Brunel University London, currently working as a software engineer at Canonical writing Juju Charms.
+I like minimalist websites, but I don’t like making them.
 Here are some things I do make: